mohamed9087-om/user_account_management_script/README.md

 Bash shell.

-Must be run with root privileges for the user.sh script.
+Must be run with root privileges for the user_mang_account.sh script.

 openssl must be installed for password generation.